 Update as of 8 Aug 2019

-Earlier this year, I put my foot back into the DOS pool and applied for a role which looked like a 100% match.
-Since I had let my supplier account expire when DOS2 finished, this time I submitted it through an agency which I trusted and who was on the current DOS3 framework (screenshot of the opportunity, direct link to the opportunity)
+Earlier this year, I put my foot back into the DOS pool and applied for a role that looked like a 100% match.
+Since I had let my supplier account expire when DOS2 finished, this time I submitted it through an agency that I trusted and who were on the current DOS3 framework (screenshot of the opportunity, direct link to the opportunity)

 This one also entailed a significant amount of work to prepare a bespoke submission, an 1852 word submission to be exact, but given the advert had a firm timetable for evaluating the responses I guessed that the framework had been improved over time.